NCP POLICIES & INFORMATION

 Cancellation and Refund Policy

 NCP reserves the right to cancel any event or seminar, and in that event, a full refund is given.
-With notice of at least three business days, anyone may cancel their registration and receive a full refund.
+With notice of at least three business days, any individual may cancel their registration and receive a full refund.

 NUMBER OF CREDITS

-The maximum number of CME/CE credits for each learning activity is listed on the individual course page.
+The maximum number of CME/CE credits for each learning activity is listed on the individual program registration page.

 PROOF OF ATTENDANCE

-After logging into the Zoom meeting/conference, a “sign-in” and “sign-out” in Chat is required to receive CE/CME credit.
+After logging into the Zoom meeting/conference and before exiting the conference, a “sign-in” and “sign-out” in the Zoom Chat is required to receive CE/CME credit.
 This functions as your signature would for an in-person event.
+If attending in-person, a signature is required at check-in.

 Continuing Education Programs of the New Center for Psychoanalysis are intended to bridge practice gaps in the professional knowledge of attendees by exploring new and recent developments in research, theory, technique and clinical knowledge, and by offering opportunities for review of essential psychoanalytic knowledge.